CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 We have described how to compute intracellular Euclidean distances for neuronal tracing data in SWC files using :code:`compute_and_save_sample_pts_parallel` and
 :code:`get_intracell_distances_all`.
 To compute intracellular geodesic distances we would instead use :func:`compute_and_save_geodesic_parallel`.

-.. autofunction:: compute_and_save_geodesic_parallel

-For example, in our ablve example we could use:
+For example, in our above example we could use:

 .. code-block:: python